At the Olympics, North and South Korea unite against a common foe, Japan

 This wasn't mere pandering.
 This was strategy, said Mr. Miller.

-Because it "plays very well to the South Korean audience, it's a way to get in between efforts by Japan, South Korea and the U.S. to have a united stance against the north," he said.
+Because it "plays very well to the South Korean audience; it's a way to get in between efforts by Japan, South Korea and the U.S. to have a united stance against the North," he said.

-"North Korea from a strategic perspective has always wanted to wedge between allies.
+"North Korea, from a strategic perspective, has always wanted to wedge between allies.
 And that's part of what they're doing this past week."

 The islets issue is taken so seriously in South Korea that an airport train entering Seoul features English-language video with images of historical documents that, the video says, support the South Korean claim.